waleedbkhalid/waleedbkhalid/README.md

 - 👋 Hi there, I’m Waleed Bin Khalid
 - 🔭 I'm currently a MS Robotics student at Georgia Institute of Technology.
-- 👀 I’m interested in Biomedical Instrumentation, Medical Robotics, Deep learning and control systems.
-I want to develop projects that can integrate ideas from these domains.
 - 📫 How to reach me -> Email : waleedbink1999@gmail.com
 - Important Note : Project Work/ Repositries are being updated for all my work right now.